-Resource Implications
+(c) Resource Implications

-- 4.5 This procurement exercise has been undertaken by Officers within Environmental Services in collaboration with the Commercial Hub.
+This procurement exercise has been undertaken by Officers within Environmental Services in collaboration with the Commercial Hub.
 The framework agreement accessed allows optimisation of volume purchasing discounts and helps to minimise repetitive cost inducing tasks.
-As the framework has already completed the full OJEU process, Officers will be able to reduce the amount of time between identifying the need and fulfilling it. - 4.6 The energy market is highly volatile constantly changing market faced with challenging and complicated tariffs.
-YPO's specialist award-winning energy team works closely with market leading suppliers for electricity and gas as well as accessing live trading screens to monitor market changes to minimise the risk of price exposure. - 4.7 The procurement of gas will be focussed so that it delivers optimum efficiency and value for money, while also giving due consideration to energy and carbon management; namely in terms of the Automatic Meter Reading Devices (AMR's) which have already been installed across the Council's estate. - 4.8 Under a flexible purchasing approach it is not possible to predict the financial implications of entering into the contract at the outset.
-However, on the basis of current gas prices and consumption levels, it is estimated that the value of the contract over the contract period is in the order of £7.2 million (excl.
-CCL and VAT) based on current prices (2015/16- £1,794,624).
+As the framework has already completed the full OJEU process, Officers will be able to reduce the amount of time between identifying the need and fulfilling it.

+The energy market is highly volatile constantly changing market faced with challenging and complicated tariffs.
+YPO's specialist award-winning energy team works closely with market leading suppliers for electricity and gas as well as accessing live trading screens to monitor market changes to minimise the risk of price exposure.

+Under a flexible purchasing approach it is not possible to predict the financial implications of entering into the contract at the outset.
+However, on the basis of current electricity prices and consumption levels, it is estimated that the value of the contract over the contract period is in the £12 million (excl.
+CCL and VAT) based on current prices (January to December 2017- approx. £3 million).

-- 4.9 The key cost comparator between suppliers is the management fee charged by the supplier to the Council and YPO have advised that this will reduce by 67% under the new contract from the current level of 0.068p per kilowatt hour (equating to approximately £29,000 in 2015/16) to 0.0222p per kilowatt hour (to approximately £10,000 per annum based on 2015/16 data from April 2017 onwards) bringing an approximate £19,000 saving. - 4.10 The information in the table below has been included in the Council's recent update of its Medium Term Financial Strategy (MTFS) and reflects Officers best estimate of the future budget pressures facing the Council in respect of the increasing cost of energy.
+The key cost comparator between suppliers is the management fee charged by the supplier to the Council and YPO have advised that this will reduce by approx. 71% under the new contract from the current level of 0.07p per kilowatt hour (equating to approximately £17,446 in 2017) to 0.02p per kilowatt hour (to approximately £4,985 per annum based on 2017 data from April 2019 onwards) bringing an approximate £12,461 annual saving.

+Through evaluating both our own supplier's predictions and that of the wider market place we believe these future pressures are as accurate as Officers can presently forecast and the information in the table below has included in the Council's recent update of its Medium Term Financial Strategy (MTFS).

-Utility Pressures 2017/2018 2018/19 2019/2020 2020/2021
+Utility Pressures 2019/2020 2020/21 2021/2022 2022/2023

 £000 £000 £000 £000

-Financial Impact 119 140 188 76
+Financial Impact 82 85 88 92